revagomes/website/designs/blog/17-node-knockout-natural.md

 # Installation

-"natural" is available as an npm and can be install as such:
+"natural" is available as an npm and can be installed as such:

     $ npm install natural